JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dump(NA)

 Simply being able to express the notion that a data point is missing is important, but we're ultimately not interested in just expressing data: we want to build tools for interacting with data that may be missing.
-In a later section, we'll describe the details of interacting with `NA`, but for now we'll state the defining property of `NA`: _because `NA` expresses ignorance about the value of something, every interaction with `NA` corrupts known values and transforms them into `NA` values.
+In a later section, we'll describe the details of interacting with `NA`, but for now we'll state the defining property of `NA`: _because `NA` expresses ignorance about the value of something, every interaction with `NA` corrupts known values and transforms them into `NA` values_.
 Below we show how this works for addition:

 	1 + NA